sylvainmetayer/dotfiles/README.md

 - Create a [Github Token](https://github.com/settings/tokens) with `user` and `admin:public_key` scopes
 - `cp $HOME/dotfiles/variables.yml.sample $HOME/dotfiles/variables.yml && vim $HOME/dotfiles/variables.yml`
 - `ansible-galaxy install -r $HOME/dotfiles/requirements.yml`
-- `ANSIBLE_CONFIG=$HOME/dotfiles/ansible.cfg ansible-playbook -i $HOME/dotfiles/inventory.yml $HOME/dotfiles/fedora.yml --extra-vars "@$HOME/dotfiles/variables.yml" -K --ask-vault-pass`
+- `ANSIBLE_CONFIG=$HOME/dotfiles/ansible.cfg ansible-playbook -i $HOME/dotfiles/inventory.yml $HOME/dotfiles/fedora.yml --extra-vars "@$HOME/dotfiles/variables.yml" -K`

 If network is unreachable, you can run the following commands to skip network related tasks (such as downloading packages).
 Beware that this could lead to errors if programms are not installed.

-- `ANSIBLE_CONFIG=$HOME/dotfiles/ansible.cfg ansible-playbook -i $HOME/dotfiles/inventory.yml $HOME/dotfiles/fedora.yml --extra-vars "@$HOME/dotfiles/variables.yml" -K --skip-tags network_access --ask-vault-pass`
+- `ANSIBLE_CONFIG=$HOME/dotfiles/ansible.cfg ansible-playbook -i $HOME/dotfiles/inventory.yml $HOME/dotfiles/fedora.yml --extra-vars "@$HOME/dotfiles/variables.yml" -K --skip-tags network_access`

 ## GPG Keys

 If you want to import a GPG key and set it as your Git signing key to sign your commits, import it **before** starting the playbook with the following commands :

 - `gpg --import key.asc`
 - `gpg --update-trustdb`

 Then, get the fingerprint of the wanted key with `gpg --list-secret-keys --keyid-format LONG` and set this value as `git_key` in the `variables.yml` file.

 ## Debug facts